neurosity/neurosity-sdk-js/README.md

 # NotionJS API

-> This is a private (soon to be public) module published on npm.
-Ensure the npm user has access to the neurosity npm org before installing/publishing.

 ## The Repository

 This repository is where we ([Neurosity](https://neurosity.co) develop the [Notion](https://neurosity.co) API.
 Not only do we work on code and issues here, but we also publish our [roadmap](https://github.com/neurosity/notion-js/blob/master/ROADMAP.md).
 This source code is available to everyone under the standard [MIT license]